CaptainMumo/simple-task-manager-web-application/README.md

 The root folder `task-manager` contains the two project folders `backend` and `frontend` as well as `.gitignore` `docker-compose.yml` and this `README.md`.

 The `backend` folder is the main Django REST API project and contains a single application `tasks`.
-This folder also contains the project packages in `reuirements.txt` and Docker configuration file.
+This folder also contains the project packages in `requirements.txt` and Docker configuration file.

 The `frontend` folder is the React App created using `npx create-react-app frontend`.
 It contains all the frontend code including Docker configuration file.